fjbatresv/sdg19-final/SECURITY.md

 - **Data Lake**: Orders are streamed to Kinesis (KMS-encrypted) and delivered to S3 via Firehose.
-- **Replication**: The emails bucket is replicated to the replica region with KMS encryption.
+- **Replication**: The emails bucket is replicated to the replica region with KMS encryption and a 10-years retention policy.
 - **Logging & Monitoring**: CloudTrail and CloudWatch are enabled for audit and operational visibility.
 SQS uses DLQs for failed messages.
+X-Ray is enabled for Lambda traces.

 ## Operational Security